zmorehouse/COMP3310-Gopher/readme.md

-u7637337 - Zac Morehouse

-Running the program
-The program is a simple script that only requires python to run.
-To run, please follow these steps :
-1) Extract the folder to a location of your choice.
-(Which, if you're reading this, has already been done!)
-2) Open terminal/powershell with administrative priviledges
-3) CD to the directory of the folder
-4) Run the script with python connect.py
-5) Wait for the script to run and return the results
-6) The script will automatically create a folder within it's parent directory named downloads, and two subfolders titled binary and text.
-These two folders will host any downloaded files.

-To modify the server the script connects to, you simply need to edit the script and change the variables under the __main__ function.
-Host - Changes the host the crawler connects to
-Port - Changes the port the crawler connects to
-Buffer Size - Changes the size of the response buffer (in bytes) Timeout - Changes the duration of the program timeout (In seconds)

-Wireshark Filtering
-To initially recieve and filter traffic via Wireshark, I have done the following :
-First, I located the IP address of the host using the nslookup command.
-This returned the following address : 170.64.166.99 From here, we can simply filter both inbound/outbound wireshark traffic to this host using the following command : (ip.addr == 170.64.166.99 && tcp.port == 70) || (ip.dst == 170.64.166.99 && tcp.port == 70)
-A screenshot of the programs initial response (before any logic has been applied) has been included in this folder.
-It is named  'Initial Response.png'

-Project Overview
-The program is a script that connects to and crawls a gopher server.
-It will download any txt and binary files within the server, and crawl through any directories.
-It will ignore external servers however will log whether they are up and down.
-At the end, it will return  :

-Edge Cases

-Handling Mazes
-As to not get stuck in a loop, my script will monitor 'visited directories'.
-By keeping track of these in a list, we can check if a directory has already been visited.
-If it has, we can ignore its.

-Handling Long File Names
-If a file name is too long (above 256 bytes) the programw ill shorten it with a hash.

-Handling Large Files
-If a file is too large, it will recursively request content from the file until it recieves all the content.

-Handling infinite files / unresponsive files.
-If a file infinitely sends messages, or is unresponsive in it's sending, my program will timeout and throw an error message after the specified duration - moving onto the next file.

-Todo :
-Add scanning files size
-    The contents of the smallest text file.
-    The size of the largest text file.
-    The size of the smallest and the largest binary files.
-Add checking server uptime
-Fix long names so that they are in the same file
-Asdd number of unique invalid references

-Identify any such situations you find on the gopher server in your README or code comments, and how you dealt with each of them – being reasonably liberal in what you accept and can interpret, or flagging what you cannot accept.
+# Connecting to Gopher Server

+This Python script is designed to connect to and crawl a Gopher server, downloading any text and binary files within it while navigating through directories.
+It ignores external servers but logs their status.

+## Running the Program

+1. Extract the folder to a location of your choice.
+2. Open terminal/powershell with administrative privileges.
+3. CD to the directory of the folder.
+4. Run the script with `python connect.py`.
+5. Wait for the script to run and return the results.
+6. The script will automatically create a folder within its parent directory named `downloads`, with subfolders `binary` and `text` for downloaded files.

+## Modifying The Server & Variables

+To modify the server the script connects to (alongside additional elements, such as the buffer size and time out) edit the variables under the `__main__` function:
+- `host`: Changes the host the crawler connects to.
+- `port`: Changes the port the crawler connects to.
+- `buffer_size`: Changes the size of the response buffer (in bytes).
+- `timeout`: Changes the duration of the program timeout (in seconds).

+## Wireshark Filtering
+To filter traffic via Wireshark:
+- Use the IP address of the host obtained from `nslookup`.
+`(ip.addr == 170.64.166.99 && tcp.port == 70) || (ip.dst == 170.64.166.99 && tcp.port == 70)`

+## Crawling Directories and Counting Items

+During the crawling process, the script uses counters `text_file_count`, `subdirectory_count`, and `binary_count` to keep track of the number of various items seen.
+These are incremented within the `directory_crawler` function as it navigates through directories and encounters files.

+## Handling Errors and Invalid References

+In addition to counting successful retrievals of files and directories, the script also tracks and reports any encountered errors.
+This includes invalid references, timeouts, and any other issues that may arise during the crawling process.

+## Returning File Sizes

+Upon completion of the crawling process, the script provides information regarding the sizes of files encountered during the traversal.
+This includes the size of the largest and smallest text files, as well as the sizes of the largest and smallest binary files.

+## Handling Edge Cases

+The script is equipped to handle various edge cases that may arise during the crawling process:
+- **Handling Mazes**: To prevent the script from getting stuck in loops, it tracks visited directories and avoids revisiting them.
+- **Handling Long File Names**: Files with excessively long names are shortened using a hashing mechanism to comply with system limitations.
+- **Handling Large Files**: The script employs recursive retrieval mechanisms for large files.
+- **Handling Infinite/Unresponsive Files**: Timeouts are enforced for unresponsive files.
+- **Handling Incorrectly Constructed Directories**: The script gracefully manages directories with non-standard or incorrectly formatted structures.
+- **Handling Other Gopher Types (Invalid References)**: The script intelligently processes and manages various Gopher types, including handling invalid references appropriately.

+## Additional Functions

+- `get_response`: Sends a request to the server and receives a response.
+- `directory_crawler`: Navigates through directories and counts items.
+- `downloader`: Downloads files, handles binary and text files differently.
+- `packet_splitter`: Splits the packet into parts for processing.
+- `construct_file_url`: Constructs the file URL from its parts.
+- `generate_short_filename`: Generates a shorter filename for long filenames.
+- `size_checker`: Checks the size of files in a directory.
+- `check_server_status`: Checks the status of a server.